A Green Sanctuary

 - Environmental Justice: How do we reach out into the world to advocate for a fair and equitable approach to protecting the environment?

-The UUA reaccreditation process calls for the ELT to seek input from the congregation to generate these projects; solicit feedback on them from UUA’s Green Sanctuary Review Team; revise the plan based on this input; complete the required on-line forms to get formal re-accreditation status; and then celebrate the occasion with the Congregation.
+The UUA reaccreditation process calls for the EAT to seek input from the congregation to generate these projects; solicit feedback on them from UUA’s Green Sanctuary Review Team; revise the plan based on this input; complete the required on-line forms to get formal re-accreditation status; and then celebrate the occasion with the Congregation.

-The ELT seeks to integrate sustainability into all aspects of congregational life.
+The EAT seeks to integrate sustainability into all aspects of congregational life.
 The team is advisory and is available to assist congregants, committees and affiliates of FPC as we all work together to create a more harmonious, nurturing and sustainable First Parish.

 You can find out more about the UUA Green Sanctuary Program here.